happysmile/week_04_project/README.md

 ---------------------------------------------------------------------------------------

-Notes
+Francesca's notes

 * Features that I was hoping to look at

-Continent views and searches (I have the model, I didn't have time for the views) Long text box for notes about the trip
+1. Continent views and searches (I have the model, I didn't have time for the views)

+2. Long text box for notes about the trip

-Making a model also for location type like sight type Date visited (to - from?) and search by date
+3. Making a model also for location type like sight type

+4. Date visited (to - from?) and search by date

-Maybe separate pages for visited and not visited (currently possible as a search result so it's just a matter of creating some views)
+5. Maybe separate pages for visited and not visited (currently possible as a search result so it's just a matter of creating some views)

 * Things to fix or improve

-Make query strings safe for sql
+1. Make query strings safe for sql

-More validation (but could be done with JS)
+2. More validation (but could be done with JS)

-Trying to avoid duplicate entries
+3. Trying to avoid duplicate entries

-Different ways of sorting values in table by clicking on the th (JS)
+4. Different ways of sorting values in table by clicking on the th (JS)

 * In my next life

-Image upload (JS?)
+1. Image upload (JS?)

-Map (JS)
+2. Integrating with a map (JS)

-Accounts for users and ability to follow friends, exchange messages, meet people in location we plan to visit
+3. Accounts for users and ability to follow friends, exchange messages, meet people in location we plan to visit